ebonilla/gaussianprocesses/README.md

-# Tutorial on Gaussian Processes: Modern Gaussian Processes: Scalable Inference and Novel Applications
+# Tutorial on Gaussian Processes

+##Modern Gaussian Processes: Scalable Inference and Novel Applications

 ## Table of Content